-I had never picked up a tool in my life until October last year when I became a professional water tank builder during her Working Holiday in Australia.
+Mercedes had never picked up a tool in her life until she became a professional water tank builder during her Working Holiday in Australia.
 Here, she shares her unique job experience in the Outback.

-A day as a rural water tank builder
+A day in the life of a rural water tank builder

-Our days started at 5.30am and would finish when either we were finished or the tank was finished or we were!
-Our lunch break was often an hour to give us a chance to get out of the heat and have a decent meal that would keep us going through the afternoon.
-Food was plentiful, provided by our boss, it was bulk bought back in town and then refrigerated or frozen in our accommodation part of the road train.
+Our days started at 5.30am and would finish when either the tank was finished or we were!
+Our lunch break was often an hour long, to give us a chance to get out of the heat and eat a decent meal that would keep us going through the afternoon.
+Food was plentiful and provided by our boss.
+It was bulk bought back in town and then refrigerated or frozen in our accommodation.

 Working in the bush

-To put it all in perspective, working as a rural water tank builder isn’t glamorous.
-But, it IS worth it.
-The pay is good and there’re no expenses as bed and board are provided.
-The facilities don’t include a kitchen hob or a toilet but they do include the views and whatever you can make on a camping stove.
-It’s an opportunity to go back to basics.
-To remember how uncomplicated life can be.
-This world has so much to offer, and my adventures as a remote worker have only just begun.
+Working as a rural water tank builder isn’t glamorous, in my opinion it IS worth it.
+The pay is good, and you can save a lot of money as your bed and board are provided.
+The facilities don’t include a kitchen hob or a toilet, but it forces you to get creative and nothing will beat the views!
+It’s an opportunity to mix things up, to get back to basics and remind yourself how uncomplicated life can be.